Infineon/ota-bootloader-abstraction/source/COMPONENT_CYW955913SDCM2WLIPA/CYW955913SDCM2WLIPA_OTA_MAKEFILE_INFO_README.md

-# H1-CP Bootloader Support Makefile Settings for a User OTA Application
+# OTA application Makefile settings for CYW955913EVK-01 kit

 ## 1. Introduction

 This guide shows Makefile variables and build DEFINES used when building an application with ota-bootloader-abstraction library along with ota-update library support.

-## 2. Standard H1-CP Bootloader based OTA Application Makefile Defines
+## 2. Standard Makefile Defines

 | Makefile Variable | Example | Description |